2sic/2sxc-docs/2sxc Docs Generator/pages/basics/edit/edit-ux/hide-advanced-features.md

 uid: Basics.Browser.EditUx.HideAdvancedFeatures
 ---

 # Hide Advanced Features From Non-Admins

 [!include[](~/pages/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .browser-edit { visibility: visible; }</style>

 For many users 2sxc is too powerful, so there are various mechanisms for hiding the complexity from normal editors.

 ## Overview

 1. You can _auto-hide_ all advanced toolbar buttons using a special security group.
 2. You can create _custom toolbars_ for all users, or even for certain user groups inside a Razor template
-3. You can see even more advanced stuff by going into a special _debug mode_
+3. You can see even more advanced stuff by going into a special _developer mode_
 4. You can see more internal code and messages by loading the JS-Code unminified

 ## Auto-Hide Advanced Buttons From Non-Admins